optimizely/agent/docs/auth.md

 ### Issuer & Validator
 Access tokens are issued by Agent itself, using a [Client Credentials grant](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/).
 Access tokens are signed and validated using the HS256 algorithm with a signing secret provided in configuration.

+Issuer & Validator mode is useful if you want to implement authorization, and you are not already running an authorization server that can issue JWTs.

 ### Validator-only
 Agent validates access tokens that were issued elsewhere.
 Access tokens are validated with public keys fetched from a [JWKS](https://tools.ietf.org/html/rfc7517) URL provided in configuration.

+Validator-only mode is useful if you want to plug directly into an existing JWT-based workflow already being used in your system or organization.

 ### No authorization (default)
 The interface is publicly available.